dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](photos/frame.jpg)

-#### What about newton rings???????
+#### But what about newton rings???????

-We scan with emulsion side up, along with the setup I'm going to cover later, seems to helps a lot.
+We scan with emulsion side up with a particular setup, seems to helps a lot.

-I suggest starting with cheap plain glass, you can always upgrade to ANR glass down the line.
+I suggest start with cheap plain glass, you can always upgrade to ANR glass later

 ## Cone Preparation

-For best results, the cone should be adjusted to your specific lens / film format combo.
+For best results, the cone should be customized to your specific lens.

 ### I bought one ready-made!